Algorithm for direct sampling from conditional distributions of toric models: Introduction

-A typical use of sampling from toric models in statistics is a hypothesis testing.
-Testing the hypothesis $y=1$ is specifically called Fisher's exact test.
+A typical use of sampling from a conditional distribution from a toric model in statistics is a hypothesis testing.
+Testing the hypothesis $y=1$ (log-linear) is specifically called Fisher's exact test.
 Consider a two-by-two contingency table.
-Under the independence of rows and columns, the conditional distribution given marginal sums is called the hypergeometric distribution, which is an $A$-hypergeometric distribution with $y=1$.
-It is known that sampling from the hypergeometric distribution is achieved by an urn model (see Subsection~\ref{subs:2} for the details).
+Under the independence of rows and columns, the conditional distribution given marginal sums is called the hypergeometric distribution.
+It is known that sampling from the hypergeometric distribution is achieved by an urn model (see \cite{Sul18}, Chapter 9).
 The conditional distribution with $y\neq 1$, where $y$ is the odds ratio of the interaction between rows and columns, is called the generalized hypergeometric distribution.
-To the best of the authors knowledge, in contrast to the hypergeometric distribution, sampling from the generalized hypergeometric distribution had not been known.
-Moreover, if a toric model is not graphical, or graphical but not chordal (see Subsection~\ref{subs:dec} for the definitions), sampling from such models had not been known even with $y=1$.
-It had been considered that sampling from such models is difficult.
-The difficulty motivates the use of the Metropolis chain, which is one of the most common tool in the Markov chain Monte Carlo methods, see, e.g., \cite{Gey11,LP17}.
+To the best of the authors' knowledge, in contrast to the hypergeometric distribution, sampling from the generalized hypergeometric distribution had not been known.
+Moreover, if a log-linear model is not graphical, or graphical but not chordal (see Subsection~\ref{subs:dec} for the definitions), sampling from such models had not been known.
+It had been considered that sampling from such models is difficult (see \cite{Sul18}, Chapter~9).
+The difficulty was one of the motivation that Hastings \cite{Has70} proposed the use of the Metropolis chain, which is one of the most common tool in the Markov chain Monte Carlo methods.
 In the Metropolis chain, the unique stationary distribution of an ergodic Markov chain is designed to be the distribution which we need.
 Diaconis and Sturmfels \cite{DS98} proposed the use of Gr\"obner bases of the toric ideal of a configuration matrix $A$ to construct a basis of moves in the Metropolis chain.
-They called such a basis, or a generating set for the toric ideal, a {\it Markov Basis.} The state space of the chain is the $b$-fiber, and in an implementation of the chain the ratio of two monomials, which correspond to the current state and the proposed next state, should be computed in each step of the chain.
+They called such a basis, or a generating set for the toric ideal, a {\it Markov basis.} The state space of the chain is the $b$-fiber, and in an implementation of the chain the ratio of two monomials, which correspond to the current state and the proposed next state, should be computed in each step of the chain.
 A comprehensive treatment of Markov bases is \cite{AHT12}.